-Brandon Child Custody Attorney
+Brandon Child Custody Lawyer

 How Is Custody Determined in Florida?

-Parents are encouraged to work together when creating time-sharing plans, otherwise a judge will make a decision for you based on the best interests of your child.
+Parents are encouraged to work together when creating time-sharing plans, otherwise a Florida judge will make a decision for you based on the best interests of your child.

 Factors that can affect a custody determination: